Online Therapy during the Crisis

 A Note on Online Therapy

 As a board-certified provider of tele-mental health care, I make sure we establish an online setting which feels close, personable and human.
 While online therapy may not be for everyone, it is actually very effective and similar to the experience of being in the same room together in profound ways.
 Please be aware that if you engage a clinician for mental health treatment online, professional associations have established a rule that the therapist must have a license in the state in which you reside, while international regulations are much more permissive.
-I am licensed to practice in California, New York, New Jersey, Illinois, Florida, Virginia, and the District of Columbia and have extensive experience working with expats and natives of many countries.
+I am licensed to practice in California, New York, New Jersey, and Florida.